tcltk/tcl/doc/markdown/zlib.md

 ## Streaming subcommand

 [zlib]{.cmd} [stream]{.sub} [mode]{.arg} [options]{.optarg}
 : Creates a streaming compression or decompression command based on the *mode*, and return the name of the command.
-For a description of how that command works, see **STREAMING INSTANCE COMMAND** below.
+For a description of how that command works, see [Streaming instance command] below.
 The following modes and *options* are supported:

     [zlib]{.cmd} [stream]{.sub} [compress]{.lit} [[-dictionary]{.lit} [bindata]{.arg}]{.optarg} [[-level]{.lit} [level]{.arg}]{.optarg}
     : The stream will be a compressing stream that produces zlib-format output, using compression level *level* (if specified) which will be an integer from 0 to 9, and the compression dictionary *bindata* (if specified).